trezor/trezor-suite/docs/features/message-system.md

 ### Schema

 The configuration structure is specified in JSON file using JSON schema.
-The file can be found in `packages/suite-data/src/message-system/schema` [folder](https://github.com/trezor/trezor-suite/tree/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/schema).
+The file can be found in `packages/message-system/src/schema` folder.
 Its name is `config.schema.vX.json`.

 We use JSON schema for 2 reasons: